 top of page

 Let’s be honest—burnout doesn’t send a calendar invite.
 It creeps in slowly, disguised as "just a busy season" or "a push to get this one project done."
-And before you know it, you’re running on empty.
-But here’s the thing: when leaders are burned out, it ripples through the entire organization.
+Before you know it, you’re running on empty.
+When leaders experience burnout, it creates ripples throughout the entire organization.

-The truth is, your energy sets the tone.
-When you’re constantly overwhelmed, it gives silent permission for your team to operate in the same mode.
-And that’s not sustainable.
-But here’s the good news—burnout isn’t a badge of honor.
-It’s a warning sign.
-And as a leader, you have the power to break the cycle and replace it with a culture of care, capacity, and clarity.
+Your energy sets the tone for everyone around you.
+When you are constantly overwhelmed, it sends a message that it's acceptable for your team to feel the same way.
+That’s not sustainable.
+Fortunately, burnout isn’t a badge of honor; it’s a warning sign.
+As a leader, you have the power to break this cycle and foster a culture of care, capacity, and clarity.

 Recognize the Red Flags—In Yourself and Others

 Burnout doesn’t always show up in dramatic ways.
-Sometimes, it’s a slow erosion of joy, motivation, or connection.
-Here are some red flags to watch for:
+Often, it manifests as a slow erosion of joy, motivation, or connection.
+Here are some red flags to look out for:

 • Irritability or short temper